john1340a/john1340a/README.md

-- 👋 Hi, I’m @john1340a
+- 👋 Hi, I’m Jean-Kelly
-- 👀 I’m interested in web designing.
+- 👀 I’m interested in web developpement.
 - 🌱 I’m currently learning GIS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me insta : @saintmartinois